Go to main content

 This discipline avoids the classic pitfall of "copy-paste" job descriptions that generate unsuitable applications and unnecessarily lengthen time-to-hire.

-Since 2023, French law requires inclusive writing in published job titles (in accordance with HALDE recommendations integrated into anti-discrimination provisions of the Labor Code, art.
+French law has required inclusive writing in published job titles since 2023 (in accordance with HALDE recommendations integrated into anti-discrimination provisions of the Labor Code, art.
 L1132-1).
-Beyond compliance, well-written job postings improve the view-to-application conversion rate:
+Beyond compliance, a well-written job posting improves the conversion rate from views to applications:

-• STAR structure: Situation, Tasks, Actions expected, Results measurable
+• STAR structure: Situation, Tasks, Expected Actions, Measurable Results

 • Explicit mention of diversity and inclusion policy

-• Systematically indicate salary range (now mandatory practice in several EU countries via directive 2023/970 on salary transparency, applicable in French law by June 2026)
+• Systematically indicate salary range (now mandatory in several EU countries via Directive 2023/970 on salary transparency, applicable in French law by June 2026)

 Sourcing is the art of finding the right profiles before they even apply.
 In 2026, the highest-performing HR teams combine inbound and outbound sourcing.

-Inbound Sourcing: Job Boards, Career Sites, and Employee Referrals
+Inbound Sourcing: Job Boards, Career Websites, and Employee Referrals

-• SEO career site: a well-ranked jobs page generates organic applications at near-zero cost.
-Google for Jobs indexes structured offers with schema.org/JobPosting markup.
+• SEO-optimized career website: a well-indexed job page generates organic applications at nearly zero cost.
+Google for Jobs indexes structured job postings with schema.org/JobPosting markup.

-• Employee referral program: according to LinkedIn Talent Solutions, referred candidates have 45% higher retention rates at 18 months.
+• Employee referral program: according to LinkedIn Talent Solutions, referred candidates have a 45% higher retention rate at 18 months.

 Outbound Sourcing: Direct Search and ATS

 Active sourcing — via LinkedIn Recruiter, Github for developers, or Viadeo for certain sectors — allows you to approach passive candidates who will never read your job posting.
-Using an ATS (Applicant Tracking System) is essential once volume exceeds 10 hires per year: it centralizes applications, automates acknowledgment of receipt (implicit legal obligation of good faith contract), and facilitates analysis of candidate sources.
+Using an ATS (Applicant Tracking System) is essential once volume exceeds 10 recruitments per year: it centralizes applications, automates acknowledgment receipts (implicit legal obligation of good faith), and facilitates analysis of candidate sources.

-A weighted scoring grid — aligned with initial calibration — makes pre-selection objective and reduces unconscious bias.
+A weighted scoring grid — aligned with the initial calibration — objectifies shortlisting and reduces unconscious bias.
 Criteria may include:

-Generative AI (tools integrated in modern ATS) can pre-score CVs, provided criteria are documented to demonstrate absence of algorithmic discrimination (GDPR article 22 requirement on automated decisions).
+Generative AI (integrated into modern ATS tools) can pre-score CVs, provided the criteria are documented to demonstrate the absence of algorithmic discrimination (GDPR art.
+22 requirement on automated decisions).

 3. Conduct Structured and Objective Interviews

-The interview remains the most determinant touchpoint in candidate experience.
-Its quality directly influences employer brand image and final decision.
+The interview remains the most determining point of contact in the candidate experience.
+Its quality directly influences employer image and final decision.

 The Three-Stage Interview Model